grazhdanski/bank-card-tokenization/README.md

-# Bank Card Tokenization Multithreaded Server and Client
+# Bank Card Tokenization Multithreaded Server

 Individual project for the OOP with C# .NET elective course during the first semester of my second year at Sofia University, FMI